Human rights in Turkey: Women

 In the 1930s, Turkey became one of the first countries in the world to give full political rights to women, including the right to elect and be elected locally (in 1930) and nationwide (in 1934).
 Therefore, the Constitution was amended.

 Article 10 of the Turkish Constitution bans any discrimination, state or private, on the grounds of sex.
 Turkey elected a female prime minister, Tansu Çiller in 1995.
 It is also the first country which had a woman, Tülay Tuğcu, as the President of its Constitutional Court.
 In addition, Turkish Council of State, the supreme court for administrative cases, also has a woman judge Sumru Çörtoğlu as its president.
 However, representation of women in political and decision-making bodies is low.
 In the Grand National Assembly of Turkey the percentage of women is 9.1 (17.3 percent is the average in the world).
 In 1975 the percentage was 10.9 and in 2006 it was 16.3.
 Only 5.58 percent of mayors are women and in the whole of Turkey there is one governor (among 81) and 14 local governors.

 Since 1985, Turkish women have the right to freely exercise abortions in the first 10 weeks of pregnancy and the right to contraceptive medicine paid for by the Social Security.
-Modifications to the Civil Code in 1926 gave the right to women to initiate and obtain a divorce; a right still not recognized in Malta, an EU country.
+Modifications to the Civil Code in 1926 gave the right to women to initiate and obtain a divorce.

 Nevertheless, in Eastern and Southeastern Anatolia regions, older attitudes prevail among the local Kurdish, Turkish and Arab populations, where women still face domestic violence, forced marriages, and so-called honor killings.
 To combat this, the government and various other foundations are engaged in education campaigns in Southeastern Anatolia to improve the rate of literacy and education levels of women.

 In 2008, critics have pointed out that Turkey has become a major market for foreign women who are coaxed and forcibly brought to the country by international mafia to work as sex slaves, especially in big and touristic cities.

 A 2008 poll by the Women Entrepreneurs Association of Turkey showed that almost half of urban Turkish women believe economic independence for women is unnecessary reflecting, in the view of psychologist Leyla Navaro, a heritage of patriarchy.